-A Practical Introduction to Genomics and Bioinformatics: A Clinician Education Session
+A Practical Introduction to Clinical Immunology: A Clinician Education Session

-The Cancer Genomics and Tumor Immunotherapy Symposium will holding an Education Session on Thursday, November 15th, 2018.
-The purpose of the education session is to provide clinicians with a basic understanding of the fundamentals of genomics and bioinformatics with an emphasis on the practical and laboratory aspects.
+The Cancer Genomics and Tumor Immunotherapy Symposium will host an Education Session with a focus on cancer immunology on Thursday, November 14th, 2019.
+The purpose of the education session is to provide clinicians with a basic understanding of the fundamentals of immunology with an emphasis on the practical and laboratory aspects.

-This session is designed for Residents, Fellows, Postdoctoral Researchers and trainees with an interest in molecular oncology and developing translational research projects.
+This session is designed for Residents, Fellows, Postdoctoral Researchers, and Physicians with an interest in immunology and developing translational immunotherapy research projects.

 - Each session is 30 minutes long with a 25 minute presentation followed by 5 minutes for questions at the end of the session.